Surface Heat Budget of the Arctic Ocean: Results

 The scientists found clouds to be common at the ship's location throughout the year.
 In the midwinter, there was reportedly overcast 40% of the time and in the summer the sky was continually overcast.
-Air temperature was 0.6 °C lower than the regional climatological average temperature.
-With no sun in the winter, the net flow of heat (flux) was from the surface of the ocean to the sky, marked with large differences in flux with changes in cloud cover.
-In April the flux changed toward solar warming of the surface of the sea, which reached a maximum in July when sunlight was strongest and the ice developed melt ponds which were much darker than snow and could absorb sunlight more efficiently.
+The air temperature was 0.6 °C lower than the regional climatological average temperature.
+With no sun in the winter, the net flow of heat (flux) was from the surface of the ocean to the sky, marked by large differences in flux with changes in cloud cover.
+In April the flux changed toward solar warming of the surface of the sea, which reached a maximum in July when sunlight was strongest and the ice developed melt ponds that were much darker than snow and could absorb sunlight more efficiently.

-The scientists also measured the net change in mass of the ice and snow pack at 100 sites.
+The scientists also measured the net change in mass of the ice and snowpack at 100 sites.
 They noted a wide variability of change over the region surrounding the ship.
 They determined that, with the waning sunlight of fall, the temperature in the ice dropped such that, by November, it was generating new growth at the bottom of the ice pack.
 From these observations, they identified five phases of change in heat budget: